BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 He distrusts this belief---not out of cynicism, but out of a deep *care* for what we lose when we chase after it.
 For Rorty, truth is a property of sentences, and sentences are made by people.
 "The world" cannot make these sentences true, but we can make them useful for ourselves and useful for **us**.
-In the age of "fake news" this may sound irritating, for is it not "the Truth" whose loss we lament?
+In the age of "fake news" this may sound irritating, for is it not "the truth" whose loss we lament?

 In place of principles that we might yet discover, Rorty stakes everything on new, persuasive vocabularies that are to be invented.
 For if one wants to say something new, one must create a new language {% cite maturana:1991 %}.